Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: Introduction

+A physical process is said to be ergodic if the statistical properties of it can be estimated completely from the long time realisation of the said operation.
+In the study of thermal relaxation, this concept of ergodicity plays a pivotal role \citep{ergo1,ergo2,ergo2a,extra1,extra2}.
+It is also found to be important in the theory of quantum control \citep{ergo3,ergo4,ergo5,ergo6}, quantum communication \citep{ergo7} and many more \citep{ergo8,ergo9,ergo10}.
+We thus classify ergodic quantum channels as quantum channels having unique fixed points.
 In this work, we restrict ourselves to invertible quantum operations; i.e. if $\Phi$ represents a certain quantum operation, taking an element from a Hilbert space $\mathcal{H}_A$ to $\mathcal{H}_B$, then its inverse operation $\Phi^{-1}$ exists, which maps an element of $\mathcal{H}_B$ to an element of $\mathcal{H}_A$.
 It has been shown previously that for such kind of dynamical maps, a Lindblad type exact master equation always exists \citep{master1,master2}.
-We construct generalised Lindblad like master equations for such kind of invertible channels in arbitrary dimensions, which are ergodic.
-It is notable that the generalised depolarising channels fall into a subcategory of the more general class of operations that we consider here.
-In other words, we generalise the study presented in \citep{nm25}, which is restricted to depolarising channels in arbitrary dimensions.
-Thereafter we construct their non-Markovian generalisation and analyse its relation to induced non-ergodicity.
-The non-ergodicity is represented by capturing the deviation from its ergodic counterpart by an appropriate distance measure; technical details of which is given in the following section.
+We construct generalized Lindblad like master equations for such kind of invertible channels in arbitrary dimensions, which are ergodic.
+It is notable that the generalized depolarizing channels fall into a subcategory of the more general class of operations that we consider here.
+In other words, we generalize the study presented in \citep{nm25}, which is restricted to depolarizing channels in arbitrary dimensions.